mrstu84/metadata/README.md

-# metadata
+# Meta Data Plugin for CakePHP

-Meta Data plugin for CakePHP
+Meta Data plugin for CakePHP.